zlabute/CS_131/Notes/Lectures.md

 #### Nested Functions
 - PROBLEM: nested functions (ASSUMING STATIC SCOPING) (C++/C don't allow for nested functions)
     - a nested function has access to variables above it so it needs to access the frame of the program above it
-    - Dynamic Chain (Linked List)
+    - Dynamic Chain (Linked List) - THIS IS DYNAMIC SCOPING
         - stack pointer and base pointer
         - at bottom of frame next to base pointer need to store the caller's base pointer
         - each frame specifies the base pointer of its caller (Linked List)
-    - SOLUTION: Static Chain (Linked List)
+    - SOLUTION: Static Chain (Linked List) - THIS IS STATIC SCOPING
         - points to its definer base pointer
         - if defined at base level: null pointer
         - static chain link is typically shorter